Rohith-Maram/Wipro_EventManagementSystem/README.md

 For ASP .Net Core Api:

-The required React File is provided with the name:
+The required ASP .Net Core Web Api File is provided with the name:

-Backend_EventManagementSytem.zip
+Server_Backend

 1st step: In appsettings.json – Change the server name to current system database server name.